grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.otlp.md

 ### queue block

-The `queue` block configures an in-memory buffer of batches before data is sent to the gRPC server.
+The `sending_queue` block configures an in-memory buffer of batches before data is sent to the gRPC server.

 {{< docs/shared lookup="flow/reference/components/otelcol-queue-block.md" source="agent" >}}

 ### retry block

-The `retry` block configures how failed requests to the gRPC server are retried.
+The `retry_on_failure` block configures how failed requests to the gRPC server are retried.

 {{< docs/shared lookup="flow/reference/components/otelcol-retry-block.md" source="agent" >}}